IFTF + You

 - Three printed sets of the annual research materials, including the annual Map of the Decade

-- Access to the member-only website, containing presentations, processes, tools, and other materials that are never shared publicly
+- Access to the member-only website, containing research presentations, foresight processes, tools, and other materials that are never shared publicly